The Revenge of the Fifth

 The Revenge of the Fifth is the fifth studio album by Canadian skate punk band Belvedere, released April 30, 2016.
 It is their first full-length release since 2004's Fast Forward Eats the Tape.
 The album was recorded by Casey Lewis at Echo Base Studio in Calgary, Alberta, Canada.
 It was mixed by Andrew Berlin and mastered by Jason Livermore at the Blasting Room in Fort Collins, Colorado.
-It is the first album to feature Casey Lewis on drums, replacing Graham Churchill due to conflicting commitments outside the band.
+It is the first album to feature Casey Lewis on drums, replacing Graham Churchill.